n1k0/backbone-events-standalone/README.md

 ## Oh dear.
 Why another EventEmitter?

-This project started because I appreciate the `Backbone.Events` interface while I wanted to keep using it within non-DOM environments.
+This project started because I appreciate the `Backbone.Events` interface while I wanted to keep using it within non-DOM environments (think a [Social API Web Worker] for example).

 I've ported the [original Backbone.Events tests] to [mocha] & [chai] so I can run them within a [nodejs] environment and ensure the extracted API actually